-Following an introduction on types of dams and auxiliary works, the course focuses on embankment dams, and the geotechnical issues that govern their analysis, design and construction: water seepage, static and seismic stability of their slopes, settlements, clay core compaction, filter and drains.
+Following an introduction on types of dams and auxiliary works, the course focuses on embankment dams, and the geotechnical issues that govern their analysis, design and construction: seepage (calculation and control), static stability (end-of-construction, steady state seepage, rapid drawdown), seismic stability (pseudo-static analysis, performance-based design), settlements, clay core compaction, filter and drains.
+The course employs computer software for analysis and design.

 |1||Types of dams – auxiliary works||Basic definitions.
 Focus on types of dams (gravity, arch, earth dams, RCC, etc.) and on auxiliary works (spillways, gates, etc.).||2Χ3=6|